bitcloud2/pvpoke/python/battle_ai_plan.md

 # Battle AI Port - Missing Components from ActionLogic.js

 ## Overview
-The Python implementation of PvPoke's battle AI is currently **~30% complete**.
-The JavaScript ActionLogic.js contains ~900 lines of sophisticated decision-making logic, and we've now implemented the core DP queue loop structure with comprehensive testing.
+The Python implementation of PvPoke's battle AI is currently **~40% complete**.
+The JavaScript ActionLogic.js contains ~900 lines of sophisticated decision-making logic, and we've now implemented the core DP queue loop structure and Move Timing Optimization with comprehensive testing.

 ## Missing Battle AI Components